-Parental alienation can occur in (but is not limited to) the following ways:
+Parental alienation can have lasting and harmful effects to the child, leading to damaged parent-child relationships.
+Parental alienation can occur in (but is not limited to) the following ways.

 - Making disparaging remarks about the other parent to the child